MystenLabs/sui/doc/src/doc-updates/sui-migration-guide.md

 ### Changes to getDelegatedStakes

-The `getDelegatedStakes` function has been renamed to `getStakes` and with the new staking flow introduced in release .28, the `getStakes` function returns all of the stakes for an address grouped by validator staking pools, as well as the estimated staking rewards earned so far:
+The `getDelegatedStakes` function has been renamed to `getStakes`.
+The `getStakes` function returns all of the stakes for an address grouped by validator staking pools, as well as the estimated staking rewards earned so far:

 ```rust
     {